datalad/datalad-osf/docs/source/tutorial/exportmode.rst

   As the OSF project contains only a snapshot instead of the entire file history, this is a safety mechanism to not accidentally overwrite files.
   As with every ``--force``, make sure you understand what you are doing.

-This not necessary in the original dataset the project has been created from.
+This is not necessary in the original dataset the project has been created from.